Skip to main content

 You can get UC if you're habitually resident and have right of abode.

-You may be able to get help through the Windrush Scheme if you moved to UK before 1989 and are settled here but do not have the documents to prove it.
+You could get help through the Windrush Scheme if you moved to the UK before 1989 and are settled here but do not have the documents to prove it.

 Proving your immigration status online